ncagle/DNS-over-HTTPS/conn.data-considered-bad.md

 ~~~

 ## How to do it

+Removing the use in one big sweep is deemed too much work and too big a change for us to muster.
+However, we can move *towards* this goal by taking small steps every now and then.

 In many places in the code, we can make sure to pass *both* `data` and `conn` to functions that need access to both.